News & Resources

 Prior to the introduction of SprayLogger, record keeping was done by hand in the field on paper forms and the brought back to the office.
 In previous years paperwork was filed with hand drawn maps to indicate where work had been done.
 When Kerri came on staff he initiated the process inputting recorded numbers into a database for faster access to information, though the original field work still had to be transposed from the paper forms into a computer.

 Kerri consulted with the Phillips County Board of Commissioners, Weed Districts Board of Director and the Supervisors of the road districts.
 They concluded that a digital web-based recording system would be better for record keeping.
-Also, there could be additional uses of AgTera the software and mapping equipment for the road maintenance department.
+Also, there could be additional uses of the AgTerra software and mapping equipment for the road maintenance department.
 The appeal of SprayLogger to all was that they could completely automate their processes and digitally record where they had been and what was done.
 All records would be accessible within moments that could easily show any recorded data by an individual application, project or all data combined into a master file set.

 Kerri called the AgTerra offices in Sheridan, WY and spoke with their representatives to see if there might be a better way.
 After an in-depth demonstration of all of the AgTerra products was given, including MapItFast, Strider and SprayLogger, and after answering his questions Kerri set in motion a plan to eliminate the paper recording process Phillips County had been using to track and record their spray projects and move to a completely digital process with SprayLogger.